List of books in The Railway Series: Enterprising Engines

-Gordon is saddened to learn that steam has ended on The Other Railway, and more so when he hears his siblings of the LNER Gresley Classes A1 and A3 have almost all been scrapped.
+Gordon is sad to learn that steam has ended on the Other Railway, and more so when he hears his siblings of the LNER Gresley Classes A1 and A3 have almost all been scrapped.
 To cheer him up, the Fat Controller brings his only surviving brother, the Flying Scotsman to Sodor.
-Henry is jealous because of Flying Scotsman's two tenders and is shown up by Duck, but comes to the rescue of two failed diesels despite failing himself.
-Meanwhile, Douglas saves a tank engine called Oliver and his rolling stock accomplices from scrap.
-The Fat Controller announces that Oliver can stay, along with the diesel engine D7101 (named Bear), and that he is reopening a branch line for Duck and Oliver.
-Furthermore, he announces that he will never, ever get rid of steam engines.
+Henry is jealous because of Flying Scotsman's two tenders and is shown up by Duck but comes to the rescue of two failed diesels despite failing himself.
+Meanwhile, Douglas saves a tank engine named Oliver and his rolling stock (Isabel and Toad) accomplices from scrap.
+The Fat Controller announces that Oliver can stay, along with diesel engine D7101 (named Bear), and that he is reopening a branch line for Duck and Oliver.
+Furthermore, he announces that he will never replace his steam engines.